Fluen-io/fluen-core/docs/md/reference/src_fluen_llm_providers_mistral_ai_provider.py.md

 # src/fluen/llm_providers/mistral_ai_provider.py

 **Language:** Python
-**Last Modified:** 2024-11-03T10:05:37.739994
+**Last Modified:** 2024-11-12T20:10:07.635960

 ## Purpose

-This code defines a provider class for interacting with the Mistral API to generate text and obtain text embeddings asynchronously.
+The primary purpose of this code is to provide an implementation of the MistralAIProvider class for interacting with the Mistral API, facilitating text generation and embedding retrieval.

 ## Public API

 - `MistralAIProvider` (exposure)
+- `generate` (exposure)
+- `get_embedding` (exposure)

 ## Dependencies

 - `typing` (external)
 - `mistralai` (external)
-- `.base_provider` (internal)
+- `base_provider` (external)

 ## Elements